 The Church Commissioners hold investments whose value

-was approaching £5.5 billion at the end of 2012.
+was approaching £6.7 billion at the end of 2014.
 The fund includes

-stock market and property
+stock market and property investments,

 stake in global property funds.

 The Commissioners aim for the best return from their

 over the long term.